Child Custody -AZ Family Law Team, PLLC – Tucson Divorce & Child Custody Lawyers

 Child custody is often linked with divorce, and the fight over which parent gets legal and/or physical custody can be very hard on the children involved.
 Child custody matters can still be heated even when there is no divorce involved, however, custody matters are often more difficult for children who previously lived with both parents, and must adjust to only living with one parent most of the time.
 In Arizona, as in all states, custody matters focus on what decision is in the best interest of the child.
-At Barr Law Firm, PLLC, our Tucson Divorce and Family Law Attorneys help parents reach a custody arrangement that will be catered to the child’s needs, both financially and emotionally.
+At AZ Family Law Team, PLLC, our Tucson Divorce and Family Law Attorneys help parents reach a custody arrangement that will be catered to the child’s needs, both financially and emotionally.

 Arizona Custody Laws – What You Should Know

 The Arizona legislature removed the word “custody” from the language of the Arizona statute regarding custody matters.
 The statute refers to a parent’s legal decision-making power over the child, and not which parent has “custody” of the child.
 Parents who have physical custody of their child will have legal decision-making power for the child, while the other parent involved may only have visitation rights.
 There are also situations where both parents share legal decision-making power but where the child primarily lives with one parent, and visits the other parent.
 Legal decision-making power includes, but is not limited to, the ability to determine which school the child is to attend, religious preferences for the child, and making decisions regarding medical treatment.

 Resolving Custody Matters in Arizona

 When evaluating which custody arrangement will be in the best interest of any children involved, a court will evaluate factors including, but not necessarily limited to, the following:

 - Each parent’s financial situation, and whether or not one or both parents is unemployed;

 - Emotional stress and hardship the child may incur by having to move to another home or change schools;